Leolty/Leolty/README.md

 <h3 align="center" style="font-family: 'Courier New', Courier, monospace; color: #2F4F4F;">
     🎓 I'm currently pursuing a master's degree in 💻 Computer Science at 🏫 UC San Diego. <br>
     🔬 My areas of interest lie in 💬 Natural Language Processing and 🤖 Machine Learning. <br><br>
-    📫 If you want to get in touch with me , feel free to reach out through any of these platforms:
 </h3>